ismasan/faraday_throttler/README.md

 resp.body
 ```

 The configuration above will only issue 1 request every 3 seconds to `my.api.com/foobar`.
 Requests to the same path will wait for up to 2 seconds for current _in-flight_ request to finish.

-If an in-flight request finishes within that period, queued requests will respond with the same data.
+If an in-flight request finishes within the wait period, queued requests will respond with the same data, and the data will be cached as a fallback.

-If the in-flight request doesn't finish within 2 seconds, queued requests will attempt to serve a previous response from the same resource from cache.
+If the in-flight request doesn't finish within 2 seconds (wait period), queued requests will attempt to serve a previous response from the same resource from cache.

 If no matching response found in cache, a default fallback response will be used (status 204 No Content).
 Fallback responses can be cofigured.